arielgee/Sage-Like/.misc/tasks.md

 	* moz-extension://85a3dd98-2566-43d1-a4a6-31608be8bbec/feedPreview/feedPreview.html?urlFeed=https%3A//www.ynet.co.il/Integration/StoryRss1854.xml
 ---

+## Now
+* try fix log error 'Promise resolved after context unloaded'
+---

 ## Next
-* try fix log error 'Promise resolved after context unloaded'
 * Allow open articles in a new tab option as a permanently toggle global option. https://discourse.mozilla.org/t/support-sage-like-sidebar-based-rss-feed-reader/43383/19
 * import/export the sage-like preferences
 * take new PR pictures for version with 'order feed-items chronologically'